St Andrew the Apostle Greek Orthodox School Equality information

-- Two students with Marfan syndrome who can access both buildings in the same way as other students
+- One student with Marfan syndrome who can access both buildings in the same way as other students.

 Improving the physical environment of the school for the purpose of increasing the extent to which disabled pupils are able to take advantage of education and benefits, facilities or services provided or offered by the school:

 - The needs of future cohorts and any staff appointed with disabilities will be assessed and provision made as they arise.

 - Annual reviews of physical accessibility will be undertaken.